What is SEO?

 - Do off-site SEO by advertising in your local community.

+If you search Google and you do not come up in the search results, then you have a problem with your local SERPs.
 To read in further detail about this type of SEO, you may visit our Local SEO page.

 - Keywords research.
 This is the process of finding keywords relevant to your content.
 You will incorporate these into what you write to tell search engines to show your content to those searching for them.